As the old marketing proverb goes: people are more likely to trust what others say about you over what you say about yourself.

 7) Hire influencers as brand ambassadors

-There is an implication that influencer marketing campaigns are one-off.
-But wouldn’t it be great if they became permanent advocates of your brand?
+There is an implication that social influencer marketing campaigns are one-off.
+But wouldn’t it be great if they became permanent advocates for your brand?

 Target, for example, partnered up with style influencer Emily Henderson.
 Together, they curate different looks using their furniture products.